LucasDelfino92/morrowindsharp/readme.md

-# NEREVAR RISING – An Elder Scrolls III: Morrowind Modlist
+# MORROWIND SHARP – An Elder Scrolls III: Morrowind Modlist

 ![Banner](pictures/banner.jpg)

+## Important

+As of June 2022, this modlist will no longer be updated.
+At the moment of writing this, **rfuzzo**'s [**Morrowind++**](https://r-fuzzo.gitbook.io/morrowind++/) guide covers many mods featured in Morrowind Sharp, and more.

+Because his guide has a considerably different scope than the one presented here, Morrowind Sharp will remain on GitHub.
+I trust no pressing issues should be encountered by any using this guide.

 ## About

-**Nerevar Rising** is a modular modlist for **The Elder Scrolls III: Morrowind**.
+**Morrowind Sharp** is a modular modlist for **The Elder Scrolls III: Morrowind**.
 It addresses a number of significant issues with the game:

 - Bugs and stability: includes all major bug fixes released for the game so far.
 - DLCs: reworked implementation, expansions delayed in the most immersive way possible.